Admission Requirements for Post-Baccalaureate Certificates

 Each certificate program has individual admission standards and requirements such as writing samples, goal statements, letters of recommendation, research proposals and/or interviews.

 Applications, official transcripts, required test scores (if any) and any additional documents must be submitted to the Office of Admissions.
 All of these materials become the property of the University of Alaska Anchorage and are only released or copied for use within the University of Alaska system.
-Once all required transcripts and test scores have been received, the Office of Admissions will forward admission files to the dean, department chair or designee for consideration.

 Deadlines for submission of materials vary by program.
 No more than 9 credits may be completed in the student’s certificate program before program admission.
 See individual program listings for information.
 Please note, for programs with rolling (ongoing) admissions, in order to ensure consideration for all financial aid opportunities, it is strongly recommended that eligible students submit: